poldavezac/BokehServer.jl/docs/src/index.md

 ### Details

 Events can only be triggered if an event manager has been provided.
-This is normally done automatically, although, as in *python bokeh*, only is specific cases:
+This is normally done automatically, although, as in [Bokeh](https://docs.bokeh.org/en/latest/index.html), only is specific cases:

 * when initializing a new document
 * when responding to a *typescript* message
 * when in a `Pluto` or `Jupyter` environment, for cells coming after a call to `BokehServer.Embeddings.notebook()`.

-As opposed to *python julia*, event managers collect all events before triggering callback and finally synchronizing with *typescript*.
+As opposed to [Bokeh](https://docs.bokeh.org/en/latest/index.html), event managers collect all events before triggering callback and finally synchronizing with *typescript*.
 Some events might disappear at any point during collection or callbacks, say if a document root is mutated then simply removed from the document.

 The collection is done thanks to a task-specific manager, hidden inside the `task_local_storage()` dictionnary.